 Steps of biomagnetic separation in cell isolation

 Biomagnetic cell separation is an alternative to centrifugation, columns, filtration and precipitation.
 It is usually faster and simpler, and eliminates undue cell-stress and reduces the risk of negative impact on cell function and phenotype.
+However, this is not true of all biomagnetic separation processes.
+The type of separation rack determines whether the separation will be gentle for the cells or cause cell stress and lysis.
+Traditional separation racks are not as gentle as homogeneous biomagnetic separation racks.

 The three basic steps for magnetically separate cells using are: